YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/DeviceControl.md

 1. The user makes a voice request ([`SpeechRecognizer.Recognize`](/CIC/References/CICInterface/SpeechRecognizer.md#Recognize)) to control the client device.
 For this process, the [`Device.DeviceState`](/CIC/References/Context_Objects.md#DeviceState) context must be included in the event.
 2. CIC determines whether the client can perform the control request of the user by analyzing the `actions[]` field in the [`Device.DeviceState`](/CIC/References/Context_Objects.md#DeviceState) context.
-3. If the client is able to handle the request, CIC sends a directive of DeviceControl API that contains the control request.
+3. When the client is able to handle the request, CIC sends a directive of DeviceControl API that contains the control request.
 4. After handling the directive, the client must send the result to CIC using the [`DeviceControl.ActionExecuted`](#ActionExecuted) or [`DeviceControl.ActionFailed`](#ActionFailed) event.

 There are times when the Clova app needs to check the states of client devices registered in the user account.
 The general process of requesting for device states is as follows: